awsdocs/aws-encryption-sdk-docs/doc_source/java-example-code.md

     }

     private static void standardDecrypt(final String kmsArn, final String fileName) throws Exception {
-        // Decrypt with the AWS KMS key and the escrow public key.
+        // Decrypt with the &KMS; key and the escrow public key.
 You can use a combined provider,
         // as shown here, or just the AWS KMS master key provider.

         // 1.
 Instantiate the SDK.